aya-asylbek/coin-flip-game-project/coin-flip-game/README.md

 This simple game lets you flip a coin and test your luck.
 Inspired by the traditional coin toss, this project is a fun way to explore probability in a digital format.

-🔗 Play the game here: [Kyrgyz Coin Flip Game](https://aya-asylbek.github.io/coin-flip-game-project/)
+🔗 Play the game here: https://aya-asylbek.github.io/coin-flip-game-project/
 Features
 ✅ Simple and interactive UI
 ✅ Instant coin flip results